mbed-ce/mbed-mcuboot-bootloader/README.md

 Then, set up the GNU ARM toolchain (and other programs) on your machine using [the toolchain setup guide](https://github.com/mbed-ce/mbed-os/wiki/Toolchain-Setup-Guide).

 Now, set up the CMake project for editing as you would normally.
-Make sure to configure an upload method.
+Make sure to configure an upload method other than MBED, as that upload method does not allow flashing specific regions of memory by address.
 We have three ways to do this:
 - On the [command line](https://github.com/mbed-ce/mbed-os/wiki/Project-Setup:-Command-Line)
 - Using the [CLion IDE](https://github.com/mbed-ce/mbed-os/wiki/Project-Setup:-CLion)
 - Using the [VS Code IDE](https://github.com/mbed-ce/mbed-os/wiki/Project-Setup:-VS-Code)